 6.4 Sending and Receiving Messages

 6.4.1 Request and Response Messages

+6.4.1.0 Introduction

 MQTT does not have a data model to describe or constrain the content of its Application Message payloads (to that extent it is similar to a TCP socket).
 Mca and Mcc request messages shall be serialized into XML or JSON or CBOR following the serialization process defined in clause 6.5.